Club Rockhaq: After School Club

 Club Rockhaq students are much more likely to WIN Music Missions and Community Competitions!
 We ran a competition to find the best student music reviewer at Leicester’s ArtBeat Festival.
 Didn’t know about it?
 Well you missed out on a chance to win a £255 cash prize.
 If you don’t want to miss out again, or even better, make sure your review next time is a surefire contender, then join the community and keep writing.
 The only way to improve your music reviews is to keep writing more.
 Our After School Club is the best way for you to keep getting better.

 Only the very best Rockhaq community members win Music Missions.
 This is the way it’s always been.
 Music Missions are anything from pre-release CD’s to review, interviews with your favourite bands and VIP passes and concert tickets.
 Team Rockhaq are always looking for awesome writers to give cool stuff to.

 We tend to approach Rockhaq community members to give these rewards to.
 What make us think they deserved them?
 Their work is excellent, they respond well to feedback, they’re constantly writing on the community, they engage with others and make this an awesome place to be.
 If we spot talented and active community members in our After School Club, we’ll approach you.

 Video Interview: Sam Brookes

 Why not hear what gifted former Rockhaq student Sam Brookes had to say?
 Sam took part in our Rockhaq Community Student Pilot.
 Sam received regular classes and feedback over a year while he was studying A Levels at sixth-form college in Leicester.

 By the end of the year Sam had been awarded several music missions to interview his favourite acts and see them live.
 Sam went on to be an English teacher.
-He is now working in marketing in Derby and is actively writing on and undertaking Music Missions for The Rockhaq Community.
+He is now a communications manager for a well-known charity and is actively undertaking Music Missions for The Rockhaq Community.
 Check out part of Sam’s story here.